Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 ### Features to Implement in the Future

-* Automated level switching on completing a level, i.e. gaining 7 points on easy or medium level.
+* Automated level switching on completing a level, i.e. gaining 7 points on easy or medium level, i.e. on closing Level Up modal.

 ## Technologies Used